Rei Sakuma

-Rei Sakuma (佐久間 レイ, Sakuma Rei) is a Japanese actress, voice actress, singer and narrator from Tokyo, Japan.
-She is best known in Japan for her voice work as Batako in the long running children's series Soreike!
-Anpanman.
+Rei Sakuma (佐久間 レイ, Sakuma Rei) is a Japanese actress, voice actress, singer and narrator from Setagaya District, Tokyo.
+She was formerly married to actor and talent Yū Mizushima.

-Her most famous role in the English-speaking world, however, is probably as the Chinese Amazon Shampoo in Ranma ½.
+She is best known in Japan for her role as the character Batako in the long running children's television anime series Let's Go!
+Anpanman, while her most famous voice role in the English-speaking world is as the Chinese Amazon character Shampoo in Ranma ½.

-Other popular roles of hers include Yōko Sakakibara (Azuki-chan) Mariemaia Khushrenada (New Mobile Report Gundam Wing: Endless Waltz), My Melody (Onegai My Melody) and the Mini-Doras (Doraemon (1979)).
+Other popular voice roles of hers include Yōko Sakakibara in Azuki-chan, Mariemaia Khushrenada in New Mobile Report Gundam Wing: Endless Waltz, My Melody in Onegai My Melody, Mini-Dora in Doraemon and Mafurā-chan in Trotting Hamtaro.